openshift-pipelines/pipelines-as-code/docs/content/docs/install/settings.md

 ## Pipelines-As-Code configuration settings

-There is a few things you can configure through the configmap `pipelines-as-code` in the `pipelines-as-code` namespace.
+There is a few things you can configure through the config map `pipelines-as-code` in the `pipelines-as-code` namespace.

 * `application-name`